adyork/workshop_bios_oceanographic_data_part2/_episodes/09-downloading-and-assessing.md

 ## Downloading a Dataset

-Instead of using the erddap server, you can download a whole dataset from the BCO-DMO landing page itself.
+Previously we covered some ways you can [access data from the ERDDAP server](workshop_bios_oceanographic_data/08_erddap_catalog_search/index.html), but you can also download a whole dataset from the Dataset Metadata Page itself.
 There are buttons to easily download data in many file formats.

 ![AE1910_CTD bottle badges](../fig/AE1910_CTD_badges.png)